digitalemil/HDPDemoStudio/README.md

-HDPAppStudio
+HDPDemoStudio
 ============

 Making HDP Demos easy

-Now supporting HDP 2.2.0-2041 (2.2 Preview sandbox does not work!)
+Now supporting HDP 2.2.4.0-2633

 Default mode is binary delivery now.
 This means HDPAppStudio is an Ambari View on it's own.
 Having said that property-files are still ok.
 In fact the Ambari view takes your input and creates a property-file from them.